Then the Birds Began to Die

 Curson reiterated the advice that conservation agencies have dispensed since the onset of the epidemic.
 “People should take down their bird feeders,” first of all, he said.
 “Bird feeders encourage birds to congregate, and that is going to increase the chance of transmitting and spreading this disease.”
 After bringing them inside, Curson suggested, people should clean their feeders with a 10 percent bleach solution diluted with water to kill any lingering pathogens.
 Thus far, this illness hasn’t spread to household pets or human beings, though Curson emphasized that cats and dogs should be kept away from bird carcasses as a precaution, and that humans handling dead birds should wear gloves and wash their hands after contact.

 By the time I caught wind of the mysterious illness, it was late June, and I had already found two more dead birds.
 One had died in the grass near the hedges where I had found the first robin.
 I had told my husband about it, and about the starlings in the garage.
 It didn’t seem likely we had caused the death of every single one of them, he had said.
 But I had insisted: If their deaths weren’t related to us, something we were doing, then the whole neighborhood would be covered in dead birds.
-It was only when I overheard a local radio news segment about the mystery disease that I realized it was.
+It was only when I overheard a local radio news segment about the mystery disease that I realized what it was.

 So I went out on some warm evening and sent the twilight diners flying with the bang of a screen door.
 I took their feeder down, though I could feel them watching me curiously from the eaves.
 I wanted to apologize to them, as ridiculous as that sounds.
 I’m sorry, I imagined saying to them.
 I love you, but I can’t help you now, only hurt you.
 Eventually, the sickness will pass, and I’ll refill my bleached feeders and turn them out again, and I’ll stand at my kitchen window and watch the birds go about their business.
 Until then, we’ve got to carry on.